Arsalaan-Alam/distance_classification/README.md

 ## Contributions

-This is originially supposed to be my submission for machine-learning class at my university but feel free to fork the repository and contribute by submitting pull requests.
+This was originially supposed to be my submission for machine-learning class at my university but feel free to fork the repository and contribute by submitting pull requests.